ndelfino/SprayOP/README.md

 # SprayOP
-src code to generate and maintain Spray Operations website
+src code to generate and maintain Spray Operations website.

+Divided into three family's of functions